osposweb/osposweb.github.io/Taxes.md

 **Item Tax Category** A given tax jurisdiction has a standard tax, but some products might require a different tax rate (for example alcohol products might have a higher sales tax rate).
 To accomplish that, if a taxing jurisdiction requires a different tax rate for a particular category of items then those items must be associated with that category.
 For India GST the tax category centers around the Harmonized Tariff Schedule (HTS) product categories.

+**VAT Tax**  The taxes are tracked not just for sales but also as part of for receiving.

+**Tax Included** The tax is included in the sales price.

-**VAT Tax**  The value added tax is a tax that is included in the sales price of an item.
+**Tax Excluded** The tax is NOT included in the sales price and is

 **Taxing Decimals** The tax amount is computed for each tax group for each item on the invoice.
 The taxing decimals indicates how many decimals the tax amount will be stored as.
 The tax amount at this level will be rounded according to the rounding code.
 Then when the sale is "complete" the tax amount of each item in the same tax group is accumulated and that total is rounded to the number of decimals specified by the currency decimals configuration value using the specified rounding rule (as determined by the primary taxing authority).